rpj/spring83/README.md

 Boards will be minified & have HTTP(S) links shortened by default (except Springboard links).
 Pass --no-minify and/or --no-shorten to disable these behaviors.
 To also shorten Springboard links, pass --shortenBoardLinks true

+To mark your board to NOT be shared with other federated servers, pass --doNotShare true
+        This adds at least 42 bytes.
 ```

 Available on [Docker Hub as `0l0lol/putnew`](https://hub.docker.com/r/0l0lol/putnew/tags) to